ronsala/wordwise/NOTES.md

-A quiz game for one or more players.
+A quiz game.
 Challenge your vocabulary by choosing the correct definition from a list.

+**Basic Interface:**

+Welcome to Wordwise!
+Get ready to test your word wisdom!

+"What does #{@word} mean?"

+A) definition A
+B) definition B
+C) definition C
+D) definition D

+[User inputs guess.]

+"Correct!" or "Incorrect!".
+Correct answer: #{fullEntry}"

+"To learn more **[]**

+[Play goes until each player has had 10 questions and the leader is declared the winner.
+If no leader, "Name, Name, etc" (players tied for lead), your word wisdom is strong.
+Now entering Sudden Death Round!
+The first player, chosen at random, to answer correctly wins!.
+Random player asked question, etc.]

 Icebox:

 Make word entry url accessible for more info.

-Interface:
+**Potential Enhanced Interface:**

 Welcome to Wordwise!
 Get ready to test your word wisdom!